 Have you ever taken a step back and wondered if you’re actually on the right path?
 Ever had a slight moment of panic because for some reason you suddenly felt lost?
 Do you ever just stop and think ‘who am I?’?

 Self-discovery isn’t something that’s reserved for people of a certain age group.
 Just like an emotional rollercoaster, the process can happen at any time, no matter how young or old a person is.
-Institutional Partnership Support, Heidi English’s son, Charlie, is proof of this because, like many others out there, he feels he was born in the wrong body and is now on the journey to become who he feels he truly is.
+Medibank Partnership Co-ordinator and LGBTI Ally Heidi’s son, Charlie, is proof of this because, like many others out there, he feels he was born in the wrong body and is now on the journey to become who he feels he truly is.

 “We found this a very difficult process but wanted to support Charlie as best as we could.
 He received a referral to the Lady Cilento Gender Clinic in Brisbane and started the counselling process with a psychologist.”